thujer/node-vhostman/README.md

 It's needed to remove all conflict configuration files before this action, otherwise it will not be created, but only printed to screen

+## Authors

+* **Tomas Hujer** - *Initial work* - [node-vhostman](https://github.com/node-vhostman)

+See also the list of [contributors](https://github.com/thujer/node-vhostman/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* First idea was write just simple appliacation to automated creating of Nginx and PHP-fpm configuration
+* This project was inspirated by [ISPConfig](https://www.ispconfig.org/) project website structure
+* Project was realized because some problems happens sometimes with [ISPConfig](https://www.ispconfig.org/) delayed write to configuration files by crontab and I must debug this problems for many times.